SocalSam/ChooseToCode/First Web Page.md

 By Automobile
 By Boat
 ````
+[//]:# Comment: Although I would find Fried Gummy Bears interesting, why is this example so long?
+[//]:# Comment: It is a good example, but it also adds a great deal of "words" to the explaination
+[//]:# Comment: I would recommend that less words, say something like a club event would be a better way to go
+[//]:# Comment: No change requested
 So far, all we have is a little text.
 If we were to open that in a browser (go ahead and try it if you want to) you'll see something like this.

 ![Plain Text](images/plain-text.png?raw=true)